Meconium Aspiration Syndrome

-- and maternal drug abuse, especially use of tobacco and cocaine.
+- and maternal drug abuse, especially the use of tobacco and cocaine

 Most infants with meconium aspiration syndrome (MAS) have complete recovery of pulmonary function; however, MAS infants have a slightly increased incidence of respiratory infections in the first year of life because the lungs are still in recovery.

-It is very important that the medical staff attending on the birth of your baby are fully aware of the potential signs for meconium aspiration, and be equipped and prepared to handle it quickly and efficiently.
+It is very important that the medical staff attending to the birth of your baby are fully aware of the potential signs of meconium aspiration, and be equipped and prepared to handle it quickly and efficiently.